(**updated in Oct 2021)

-Entry-Level IT Jobs, Certification Requirements, and Salaries
+Entry-Level IT Jobs in MD - Certification Requirements and Salaries

 1. Help Desk Technician